 A note to our customers: In January of 2014, Montgomery Place Orchards and the Cidery reorganized as a Limited Liability Company (The Northern Spy, LLC).
 This change requires us to apply for amended federal permits, as well as new state licenses, label approvals, and more.
-Though our paperwork was submitted in March, we are still waiting on federal approval for our new permit eight months later.
-Unfortunately, this means that we won't be selling or participating in this year's Cider Week while we continue waiting for our updated licensing.
+Though our paperwork was submitted in March 2014, we are still waiting on federal approval for our new permit.

 We apologize for any inconvenience, and thank you for your continued interest and enthusiasm in our cider.
-At this point, it is unlikely everything will be in order by the time our market closes for the year, but please keep checking back as we hope to do growler Saturdays over the winter.
+At this point, it is unlikely everything will be in order by the time our market closes for the year, but please keep checking back as we hope to do growler Saturdays in the spring.
 Visits to the farm can also be arranged anytime if you'd like to check the place out.
 Thanks,

 ((( Atomically Correct )))